enayetsyl/enayet-component-library/src/StripePayment/StripeNextjs.md

 - Go to the website and make a purchase.

 - If the purchase is successful then go to the stripe dashboard.
 Then go to the payment tab and inside that go to the All payments tab.
 Match the payment shown in the tab together with the transactionId with the frontend data to make sure that the payment indeed collected.

+In conclusion, this guide has equipped you with the tools to seamlessly integrate Stripe payments into your Next.js 14 app.
+From the initial setup and user-centric cart design to secure key management and robust backend processing, you've gained a holistic understanding of the payment process.
+With a visually appealing cart page and dedicated payment components, your application is now empowered to provide users with a smooth and trustworthy transaction experience.
+As you move forward, leverage these skills to create dynamic, payment-enabled applications, bringing your software development aspirations closer to reality.
+Happy coding!